-What Is A Dogfish?
+What Is A Dogfish in Minnesota?

-A dogfish is a member of the shark family, Squaliformes.
+Mn dogfish is a member of the shark family, Squaliformes.
 There are two types, the piked dogfish and the spiny dogfish.
 Both are related to the mud shark and are members of the Squalidae family.
 In addition, a dogfish can be classified as a mud shark or spurdog.

 A dogfish is a predatory fish that feeds on krill, jellyfish, and small fish.
 These predatory fish have sharp teeth that allow them to bite their prey and kill them.
 They spend most of their time in deep waters and migrate towards warm coastal waters where they can eat more prey.

-A dogfish can grow to be up to four feet long.
+A Minnesota dogfish can grow to be up to four feet long.
 Its body is rounded with spines along its dorsal fins.
 It has a spine-covered dorsal fin and rows of white spots down its upper body.
-It spends the winter in deeper waters, while its summers are spent in coastal waters.
-It eats small sharks and bony fish.
-Adult females can reach 49 inches in length.

 Maybe you like: Dogfish in Michigan: Interesting Facts About It